Skip to Main Content Skip Table of Content

 1. I remove most of the redundant CSS rules like the !important CSS, and duplicate style.

-2. Remove the unnecessary preconnect call by the Lite-YouTube embedded JS.
+2. Remove the unnecessary preconnect call by the Lite-YouTube embedded JS because I never load my YouTube video above-the-fold content.

 //Before